WBON-LD: History

+Early days in London

-Originally licensed in East Bernstadt, Kentucky, in 1991 as W09BZ, the station began life on November 29, 1993, as an America One affiliate, but also providing programming from the Trinity Broadcasting Network on a secondary basis.
+Originally licensed in East Bernstadt, Kentucky (located near London) at first issuance of the station's construction permit in 1991 as W09BZ, the station began broadcasting on November 29, 1993, as an America One affiliate, but also providing programming from the Trinity Broadcasting Network on a secondary basis.
 For its first 20+ years on the air, the station was owned by Andrea and Joey Kesler, the latter of which was a former weatherman and sportscaster at Hazard–based NBC WKYH-TV (channel 57, now CBS affiliate and WKYT-TV semi-satellite WYMT-TV) in the 1980s.

 The station's callsign was changed to WOBZ-LP in 2000.
 The station then became affiliated with Urban America Television in 2001, and stayed with that network until that network closed in 2006.
-It switched to the Retro Television Network as its affiliated network, but also launched a second subchannel to carry Frost Great Outdoors network programming.
+In 2006, the station switched to the Retro Television Network as its affiliated network, but also launched a second subchannel to carry Frost Great Outdoors network programming.
 The station's third subchannel aired programming from Luken Communications–owned Tuff TV beginning in the early 2010s, along with Jewelry Television programming during the overnight hours.
 Upon the station's conversion to digital in 2010, the station replaced the "-LP" suffix in its callsign with "-LD" to become WOBZ-LD.